CameronMackenzie99/take-home-pay-calculator/README.md

 }
 ```
 ## To Do
-- [ ] Implement error handling through adding a `Service Result` layer which takes the response and checks for success.
-This will combine error handling for request validation, http exceptions, and app exceptions (e.g. failure to write to database in future implementations.)
 - [x] Implement National Insurance deductions
 - [ ] Implement other deductions.
 - [x] Create frontend with React to interact with API layer.
 - [x] Dockerise API for deployment on AWS cloud.
-- [ ] Deploy to AWS for usage on [portfolio website](https://github.com/CameronMackenzie99/portfolio-website).
+- [x] Deploy to AWS for usage on [portfolio website](https://github.com/CameronMackenzie99/portfolio-website).
-- [ ] Implement database for storing tax rates to allow selection of historic tax years.

 ## Notes
 - To run tests and linters with IDE tools, IDE must be configured with tests / linters to run from the `/backend` directory for imports to work correctly, as this is a self-contained module and no relative imports are used as recommended by [PEP 8](https://www.python.org/dev/peps/pep-0008/#imports).